 Alibaba Cloud Logstash allows you to specify a keyword and a time range in the Elasticsearch console to query specific logs of your Logstash cluster.
-You can use the logs to identify cluster issues and perform cluster O&M in an efficient manner.
-This topic describes how to query logs and describes common types of logs.
+The logs help you identify cluster issues and perform cluster O&M in an efficient manner.
+This topic describes common types of logs and how to query logs.

 - Log on to the Elasticsearch console.